-The course starts by teaching the scientific methodimportant for understanding what research has to say about music and the brain.
+The course begins with the scientific method important for understanding what research has to say about music and the brain.
 It explores the nature of mental activities, and the brain and the neural architecture supporting thoughts and emotions.
 It then delves into how we perceive pitch, rhythm, tonality, and timbre, including distinctions between people who have perfect pitch and those who do not, how our perception of rhythm gives rise to musical expectancies, and how certain cognitive factors promote the development of musical systems.

-Music cognition is a fascinating, growing branch of experimental psychologyone that is shaping not only neuroscience and child development but many areas of the music industry, from music theory, music therapy, and music education to music performance and music production and engineering.
-Music Cognition students will walk away with a deeper understanding of the complexities of the human brain with regard to music, in addition to developing their critical thinking skills and ability to evaluate scientific findings related to music and the brain.
+Music cognition is a fascinating, growing branch of experimental psychology: One that is shaping not only neuroscience and child development but many areas of the music industry, from music theory, music therapy, and music education to music performance and music production and engineering.
+Music Cognition students will come away from this course with a deeper understanding of the complexities of the human brain with regard to music, in addition to developing their critical thinking skills and ability to evaluate scientific findings related to music and the brain.